nxtlo/aiobungie/README.md

 # aiobungie

-A statically typed, asynchronous API wrapper for building clients for Bungie's API in Python.
+A statically typed, asynchronous API wrapper that supports Bungie's REST API for Python 3.

 ## Installing

 Currently Python 3.10, 3.11 and 3.12 are supported.

-Stable release.
+Latest Release using `pip`.

 ```sh
 pip install aiobungie